Suchiman/vcc/vcc/Demo/ReadMe.txt

    Shift + D, 1' for step 1, etc.).
 Note: the 'Assign' button must be explicitly used to assign each shortcut.

    VccDemo.vb should be started in the BinarySearch.c buffer.
-Set "Verify -> Vcc Options... -> VCC Language Version" to V2.
 Start the demo with the reset command, and then step through the other states.

    The buffer will be clobbered, but should end up in the original content if the VS text editor is configured as follows: in 'Tools -> Options -> Text